python/cpython/Doc/reference/simple_stmts.rst

 .. index:: triple: target; list; assignment
    single: ,; in target list
-   single: *; in assiggnment target list
+   single: *; in assignment target list
-   single: [; in assiggnment target list
+   single: [; in assignment target list
-   single: ]; in assiggnment target list
+   single: ]; in assignment target list
-   single: (; in assiggnment target list
+   single: (; in assignment target list
-   single: ); in assiggnment target list
+   single: ); in assignment target list

 Assignment of an object to a target list, optionally enclosed in parentheses or square brackets, is recursively defined as follows.